-- Give serious consideration to any flexible working request and engage in meaningful consultation with the individual concerned, even if you believe from the outset that the request will have to be turned down. - If you are unsure, the Acas guide suggests agreeing the proposed arrangement for a temporary or trial period.
-Another safeguard is to reserve the right to review the arrangement at regular intervals (e.g. every year). - So far as possible, frame responses to statutory requests in terms of judgments rather than facts.
-Keep in mind the possibility of discrimination claims. - Consider setting up active programmes to encourage a "worklife balance", including working arrangements with flexible and reduced hours.
-An increasing number of employers are seeing this as part of their strategy to retain experienced and highly trained employees.
+- Give serious consideration to any flexible working request, consider compromise solutions and engage in meaningful consultation with the employee - even if you believe from the outset that the request will have to be turned down. - If you are unsure, consider agreeing to the proposed arrangement for a temporary or trial period.
+Another safeguard is to reserve the right to review the arrangement at regular intervals (e.g. every year). - Be aware of the possibility of discrimination claims, particularly if a request is related to disability, age or caring responsibilities. - Consider the right to request flexible working in the context of your overall people strategy.
+Employees of all ages are increasingly looking for flexibility, and workplaces that can offer this are likely to find it easier to recruit and retain people.